 The National Firearms Act was enacted on June 26, 1934, with the goal of regulating certain classes of firearms.
 Excise taxes were placed on the manufacture and sale of machine guns, short-barrel rifles, short barrel shotguns as well as the curious catch-all of “any other weapon,” which are guns that fall in between the legal definitions of classes of guns.
 The NFA also covers certain devices such as suppressors.

 Why did they do it?
 Basically to make it difficult for people to buy them.
-After all, letting “Vinnie Mangoes” and “Carmine The Wrench” buy a Tommy gun by mail order isn’t necessarily the best idea…at least that was the thinking at the time.
-The NFA mandated a $200 excise tax on each of these regulated items as well as registration using a dedicated ATF form.
+After all, letting “Jimmy Two Times” and “Johnny Roastbeef” buy a Tommy gun by mail order isn’t necessarily the best idea…at least that was the thinking at the time.
+The NFA mandated the payment of a $200 excise tax on each of these regulated items as well as registration using a dedicated ATF form.
 The registration meant that gangsters wouldn’t buy them and the $200 tax meant hardly anyone else could afford them.

-You see, $200 doesn’t buy a whole lot today.
-In 1934, though, that was the equivalent of about $3,700 in today’s dollars.
+You see, $200 doesn’t buy a whole lot today, but back in 1934, though, that was the equivalent of about $3,700 in current dollars.
 Bear that in mind next time you cringe about paying for an ATF tax stamp.
 It’s a relative bargain these days.
-Your grandpa would have had to get a second mortgage (the average cost of a home was just under $6,000), walking uphill both ways in the snow to the bank to get it, and have to pay the mill owner for permission to come to work.
+Your grandpa would have had to take out a second mortgage (the average cost of a home was just under $6,000), walking uphill both ways in the snow to the bank to get it.

 Anyhow, some people are already thinking, “Oh, he means Title II!”
 Not so fast, buckaroos.
 “Title II” firearms are defined by the Gun Control Act of 1968, which amended the NFA (expanding the definition of machine guns and including “destructive devices”).

 Instead, the NFA defines classes of firearms, which are called NFA firearms, and puts a tax on their manufacture and sale.
-Subsequent laws have regulated them further, which we’ll get into at another time.
+Subsequent laws have regulated them further, which we’ll get into at another time (hang in there).

 So, what are the NFA firearms?